animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/java-gemfire-clientserver.md

 }```

-Instead of using Tomcat's `HttpSession`, persist the Session in VMware GemFire.
+Instead of using Tomcat's `HttpSession`, we persist the Session in VMware GemFire.
 Spring Session creates a cookie named "SESSION" in your browser that contains the ID of the Session.
 You can view the cookies using your browser controls.